supercharge/docs/validation.md

 }
 ```

-In most situations, you don't need to validate all the request input.
-Typically, you'll define the validation rules for expected parameters and ignore the other ones.
+In most situations, you don’t need to validate all the request input.
+Typically, you’ll define the validation rules for expected parameters and ignore the other ones.
 The example below shows this in more detail.

 ### Sample Validation for Signups
 Imagine this signup route only validating the request payload.
-There's no validation for query parameters, path parameters, and request headers.
+There’s no validation for query parameters, path parameters, and request headers.

-In situations where a user registers for your application, you're interested in a combination of email/username and password.
-Most of the time, you're ignoring the query parameters and therefore don't need to validate them:
+In situations where a user registers for your application, you’re interested in a combination of email/username and password.
+Most of the time, you’re ignoring the query parameters and therefore don’t need to validate them:

 ```js
 {